I can't connect to my server because of network configuration issues, what can I do?

 sudo ip route add default via 111.111.1.1

-3. Finally run the following commands with INTERFACE_NAME replaced with your networks interface name:
+3. Finally run the following commands with INTERFACE_NAME replaced with your network's interface name:

 ip addr show INTERFACE_NAME